LATC/EU-data-cloud/institutions/Eurostat/README.md

 Remarks
 =======
 1) Use N-Quads format to generate dataset triples.

-2) Reuse Andreas code for Dataset RDFication
+2) Reuse Andreas code for Dataset RDFication.

-3) Use our own code for DSD RDFication
+3) Use our own code for DSD RDFication.

 ## License